The Playfair at Donaldson's, Edinburgh

 The Playfair at Donaldson’s is an outstanding building of palatial elegance.
 With its majestic character and architectural heritage, located on the western boundary of the Edinburgh World Heritage Site, it is recognised as one of the most important landmark buildings in the city.

 Each apartment in The Playfair has been designed to optimise natural light, making the most of the period windows and impressive proportions of the historic building.
 The contemporary design of the apartments provides a striking contrast to the building's exterior.
 The living spaces have been stylishly designed to be practical and functional for modern life.

-Ideally located just west of Edinburgh City Centre, the Category A listed Playfair Building includes a collection of 1, 2 and 3 bedroom apartments designed to provide fantastic panoramic views across Edinburgh, on to an attractive internal courtyard, and sweeping lawns leading to period gate lodges.
+Ideally located just west of Edinburgh City Centre, the Category A listed Playfair building includes a collection of apartments designed to provide fantastic panoramic views across Edinburgh and the Pentland Hills, on to an attractive internal courtyard, and sweeping lawns leading to period gate lodges.

 West Coates , Edinburgh , EH12 5JQ

 Donaldson’s was designed by the eminent Edinburgh architect William Henry Playfair and was built between 1842-51.
 It was built as a Hospital for the instruction of children in accordance with the terms laid out in the will of James Donaldson.

 James Donaldson died in 1830 and in his will bequeathed “all his property, heritable and personal … to build and found a Hospital for Boys and Girls, to be called Donaldson’s Hospital…” The will also listed the trustees named to carry out his bequest.